patricklafrance/wmfnext-shell/README.md

 Still, _teams are not fully autonomous yet_ as links to the pages are hardcoded in the host application layout.
 To release changes to the application navigation, teams will have to coordinate with each others.

-To _enable fully autonomous teams_, the shell allow modules to register dynamic navigation items at bootstrap.
+To _enable fully autonomous teams_, the shell has built-in support for dynamic navigation items.
+With this feature, a module can dynamically register it's navigation items at registration.

-👉 To do so, first update every module `register.tsx` file to add navigation items with the `runtime.registerNavigationItems(navigationItems)` function.
+👉 To use the feature, first update every module `register.tsx` file to add navigation items with the `runtime.registerNavigationItems(navigationItems)` function.

 ```tsx
 // remote-1 - register.tsx